-We’re all familiar with Google, but if you’re a business user, you’ve probably also come across Google G Suite at some stage, though you probably knew it by its former name: G Suite.
+We’re all familiar with Google, but if you’re a business user, you’ve probably also come across Google Workspace at some stage, though you probably knew it by its former name: G Suite.

-G Suite is Google’s range of cloud-based office productivity tools.
-It initially only included Gmail, Docs, and Sheets, but in recent years, Google have also added tools like Google Drive and Hangouts (among many others).
+Google Workspace is Google’s range of cloud-based office productivity tools.
+It initially only included Gmail, Docs, and Sheets, but in recent years, Google has also added tools like Google Drive, Hangouts, Meet Video (among many others).

 This has made it popular with millions of small-to-medium businesses worldwide.
 Higher-level plans offering advanced archiving, security and administrative features have also made it an attractive choice for larger enterprises.

-Find out as we take you through everything you need to know about the new G Suite pricing, to help you make a decision.
+Find out as we take you through everything you need to know about the new Google Workspace pricing, to help you make a decision.

 This might be manageable if you’re a smaller business with just a handful of users.

-But it could sting a little if you’re a mid-large sized business, running your entire team’s email, storage and productivity tools out of G Suite.
+But it could sting a little if you’re a mid-large-sized business, running your entire team’s email, storage and productivity tools out of Google Workspace.

-Still, you might find it’s worth it, if what you’re getting for that price meets your business’s requirements.
-So let’s take a look at what tools and features you get access to on each G Suite plan.
+Still, you might find it’s worth it if what you’re getting for that price meets your business’s requirements.
+So let’s take a look at what tools and features you get access to on each Google Workspace plan.

-Each plan will give you access to your own email account and all the G Suite productivity and collaboration tools.
+Each plan will give you access to your own email account and all the Google Workspace productivity and collaboration tools.
 The main differences lie in storage allowance, security features, and the level of administrative control you have over the products.

 This plan would be a good option if: